Sustainable Finance Infographic

 Benchmark Regulation

 As required by the Benchmark Regulation (Regulation (EU) 2016/1011), the European Commission (EC) will assess the possibilities of establishing an ESG Benchmark.
-This assessment will be supported by a study on existing ESG-related Benchmarks with their best practices and shortcomings.
-Furthermore, the EC will review the minimum standards of EU Climate Transition and Paris-aligned Benchmarks (Regulation (EU) 2019/2089), to ensure coherence with the EU Taxonomy by December 2022.
+This assessment will be supported by a recently published study on the feasibility, minimum standards and transparency requirements of an EU ESG Benchmark label, setting out possible approaches for the creation of minimum standards for an EU ESG Benchmark.
+Furthermore, the EC will review the minimum standards of EU Climate Transition and Paris-aligned Benchmarks (Regulation (EU) 2019/2089), to ensure coherence with the EU Taxonomy.

 Prospectus Regulation